Projects

 - How do we measure and characterize the web, what's there and what is changing?

-Brief Descriptions of Some New and Old Projects:
+Brief Descriptions of Some Past Projects:

-- ChemxSeer is a search engine
+- ChemxSeer

-focused on the development of a cyberinfrastructure
+was a search engine focused on the development of a

-portal for
+cyberinfrastructure portal for environmental kinetic

-environmental kinetic chemistry integrating chemistry specific search
+chemistry integrating chemistry specific search with data

-with data repositories and analysis tools.
+repositories and analysis tools.

 - Next Generation CiteSeer, CiteSeerx, has focused on the future of the CiteSeer search engine and digital library.